PDB65/threat-hunting/README.md

 ##  Scenario

-Management suspects that an insider or compromised user installed Wireshark to inspect network traffic from within a VM, possibly for reconnaissance or exfiltration.
+Management suspects that an insider or compromised user installed a third party software called: Wireshark to inspect network traffic from within a VM, possibly for reconnaissance or exfiltration.
 Also, management suspects that other bad actors could have installed Wireshark.
 The goal is to detect any Wireshark usage and analyze related security incidents to mitigate potential risks.
 ** Note: The organization has a policy against users installing packet capture tools without authorization.